Uniqueness of radial solutions for the fractional Laplacian: Introduction and Overview on Main Results

 \subsection{Acknowledgments}

 R.\,F~thanks Elliott Lieb for useful discussions and Iosif Polterovich for pointing out reference \cite{AlMa-94}.
-R.\,F.~acknowledges financial support from the NSF grant PHY-1068285.
-E.\,L.~expresses his deep gratitude to J\"urg Fr\"ohlich for his support, interest, and inspirations revolving around $(-\DD)^s$.
-Moreover, both authors R.\,F.~and E.\,L.~thank the Isaac Newton Institute for its kind hospitality in August 2012, where parts of this work were done.
+R.\,F.~acknowledges financial support from the NSF grants PHY-1068285, PHY-1347399, and DMS-1363432.
+E.\,L.~expresses his deep gratitude to J\"urg Fr\"ohlich for his constant support, interest, and inspirations revolving around $(-\DD)^s$.
+Moreover, E.~L.~acknowledges financial support from the Swiss National Science Foundation (SNF).
+In addition, R.\,F.~and E.\,L.~thank the Isaac Newton Institute for its kind hospitality in August 2012, where parts of this work were done.
 L.~S.~acknowledges financial support from the NSF grants DMS-1001629 and DMS-1065979.
+Finally, the authors thank the anonymous referees for valuable comments.